NoximityCollective/RemmyChat/README.md

 2. Place the JAR file in your server's `plugins` folder
 3. Restart your server
 4. Configuration files will be generated automatically

+For detailed setup instructions and advanced configuration, visit our [official documentation](https://remmychat.noximity.com).

 ## Configuration